 I work in a very organic way.
 Unless I’m creating a commission piece and working to a set design, I will cut the glass for a panel then gradually allow it to emerge.
 I’ll have a rough idea of how I want it to look, but this will grow and adapt over the various firings.
 Plenty of walks along clifftops and hilltops with my camera provide inspiration for drawings and ideas in sketchbooks.

 I feel incredibly lucky to live here in west Wales and make my living doing something I love – especially as a self-taught glass artist.
 Living and working on a smallholding in west Wales I am surrounded by the most wonderful inspiration.
-I step out of the studio to gather hawthorn, oak and ivy leaves to encase in glass; I look up and spot a pair of ravens skyfalling in dazzling sunlight; I look down and gaze through the reflective surface of the pond to the life teeming in the layers beneath.
+I step out of the studio to gather feathers and fern leaves to encase in glass; I look up and spot a pair of ravens skyfalling in dazzling sunlight; I look down and gaze through the reflective surface of the pond to the life teeming in the layers beneath.